 The combination of the socio-technology excellence “Made in Europe” with the excellence of technology “Made in Japan” will produce an innovative coaching system based on the needs and wishes of older adults.
 The virtual coach will provide personalized recommendations and interventions to improve the quality of life of older adults in Europe and Japan while offering opportunities to SME’s and NGO’s to explore the feasibility of a new ecosystem.

-International collaboration between European and Japanese stakeholders, such as researchers, developers, the industry, civil society, and policy makers will be key in e-VITA, in order to accomplish the following impacts:
+International collaboration between European and Japanese stakeholders, such as researchers, developers, the industry, civil society, and policy makers will be key in e-VITA, in order to accomplish the impacts mentioned below:

 Empowering older adults to better manage their own activities will have an impact on increasing the wellbeing of older adults and will improve their quality of life via socio-technological support of “Active and Healthy Ageing” in Europe and Japan.

-Demographic changes come with socio-economic challenges, and an increasing need for investments in the health and social care systems.
+Demographic changes come with socio-economic challenges, and an increasing burden for the health and social care systems.

 Coaching for increased self-management of health, wellbeing and social connectedness will have a strong socioeconomic impact on ageing societies by improving the quality of life of individuals.